-Partnership with parents regarding sex education:
+Partnership with parents:

-As with all other areas, the parents' role in relationship and sex education is seen as very important.
-The school programme seeks to support this role through providing relevant information linked to age appropriate skills.
-Parents are encouraged to meet with teachers on a regular basis to discuss curriculum and issues relating to the child's education.
-The policy will be available to parents and parents will be able to view resources at appropriate times.
+As with all other areas, the parents' role in Relationships, Sex and Health Education is seen as very important.
+The school programme seeks to support this role through providing relevant information linked to age-appropriate skills.
+Parents are encouraged to meet with teachers on a regular basis to discuss curriculum and issues relating to their child's education.
+The Relationships, Sex and Health Education Policy is available to parents and they can request to view teaching resources at appropriate times.
+Relationships and Health Education are compulsory in all primary schools: for these lessons, there is no parental right to withdraw.
+Some aspects of sex education are taught as part of the Science curriculum in Year 5 and PSHE curriculum in Year 6.
+Please see the RSHE Overview in Appendix 1 for further details.
+Parents can also view yearly curriculum overviews in the Parent Portal.